y0608/crypthography/README.md

 # crypthography
-Using the c programming language I am experimenting with simple encryption and decryption.
+Using C I am experimenting with simple encryption and decryption.